Sleepy Hollow Haunted Hayrides:

 Photos are printed on site

-(Provided Service is Working)
+(Accepting Credit Cards) (Provided Service is Working)

 *Enter at your own Risk.

-Children Must be accompanies by and Adult.
+*Children Must be accompanies by an Adult.

-No Hitting props.
+*No Hitting Props.

-No Alcohol on ride or walk.
+*No smoking or alcohol on rides or walk.

 *Hayrides and Walk through are Weather Permitting.